medvedevgroup/HowDeSBT/tutorial/README.md

 We use "howdesbt makebf" independently on each fastq file.

-_As shown here, we use the same minimim abundance for each Bloom filter.
-However, this is not necessary, and an abundance cutoff derived from the size of the fasta file, or its distribution of kmer counts, could be used._
+_The --min setting causes low-abundance kmers to be discarded.
+Such kmers are expected to contain sequencing errors.
+As shown here, we use the same minimim abundance for each Bloom filter.
+However, this is not necessary, and an abundance cutoff derived from the size of the fasta/fastq file, or its distribution of kmer counts, could be used._

 ```bash
 ls EXPERIMENT*.fastq.gz \